-Join us for a Worship service and you will likely see a 4 legged friend or two.
+If you join us for a Worship service you will likely see a 4 legged friend or two.
 Members Mark and Tammy Doering raise and train puppies for National Service Dogs.
 Read their story:

 Our Puppy Raising Journey

 It seems like just yesterday, but it’s been 10 years since I started on this journey of raising service puppies for National Service Dogs.
 This agency provides, free of charge, a certified service dog for a child with Autism to help keep that child safe first and foremost and eventually help that child navigate their world.

 We began this journey due to our beloved family pet Chelsea passing away.
 I had seen these service pups out in the community and started to look into what was involved.
 It wasn’t long before our first puppy was placed with us.
 As with any new endeavour, there is a learning curve.
 Couple that with an overly excitable/aggressive puppy and unfortunately, things did not go well.
 He was removed from my care and due to other circumstances ended up career changed.